top of page

 Q: Is homework required?

-A: Yes—but it’s not busywork.
-Homework at DHEAI is meaningful, project-based, and designed to reinforce previously taught skills through review, reflection, or hands-on exploration at home.
+A: Yes—but it is meaningful, not busywork.
+Homework is designed to reinforce skills through review, reflection, and real-world application during home learning days.

 Q: Is your program faith-based?